cryzed/TrafficToll/README.md

     # The download-priority and upload-priority if omitted while another process
     # explicitly specifies them will automatically be the lowest: in this case 2, the
     # same as "Discord", our lowest priority process.

+    # Since the download and upload priority of this process is the lowest, make sure
+    # that its connections don't starve when processes with higher priority use up all
+    # the available bandwidth.
+These are the default values for each process and will be
+    # applied if omitted.
+    download-minimum: 10kbps
+    upload-minimum: 1kbps

     # JDownloader 2 obviously has its own bandwidth limiting, this is just here as an
     # example to show that matching on something else than the executable's name and